nigelpasco/lucia-mongoose/README.md

 # lucia-mongoose

-This is a basic implementation of sveltekit@next with [`lucia-sveltekit`](https://https://github.com/pilcrowOnPaper/lucia-sveltekit) by pilcrowOnPaper.
+This is a basic implementation of sveltekit@next with [`lucia-sveltekit`](https://https://github.com/pilcrowOnPaper/lucia-sveltekit) by PilcrowOnPaper, and utilising the mongoose-adapter courtesy of SkepticMystic.

 ## Setting up project